base-camp-luftdaten/ml/README.md

 API_KEY=my-api-key python3 train.py
 ```

-Otherwise, the server is not going to accept the heatmaps/predictions.
+Otherwise, the server is not going to accept the predictions.